The Navigator program supports disengaged young people to return to education and learning.

 Navigator works with young people, their families and support networks to address issues underlying disengagement and help them re-engage with their education.

-Navigator is delivered by contracted community service organisations, who work closely with local schools and school area teams.
+Navigator is delivered by contracted community service organisations, who work closely with local schools and DET area teams.
 In each area the program is tailored to its local community and range of services.

 Video overview of the Navigator program